MAKING GODS FOR MEN (Part 2)

-But, rather than restraining and rebuking them, Aaron fashioned a molded calf for them.
-Who should be blamed for the people’s carnality, immaturity or idolatry?
+But rather than restraining and rebuking them, Aaron fashioned a molded calf for them.
+Who then should be blamed for the people’s carnality, immaturity, or idolatry?

-First, we examined that Moses’ style of leadership contributed largely to the spiritual immaturity and carnality of the children of Israel.
+First, we examined that Moses’ style of leadership contributed mainly to the spiritual immaturity and carnality of the children of Israel.
 How?

-The one man show leadership of Moses which elevated him greatly above the people, drew attention only to him, made all the people look up to him, and depend upon him for everything was what resulted in the people making a god out of Moses and also seeking for another god to replace him in his temporary absence.
+The one-man show leadership of Moses, which elevated him significantly above the people, drew attention only to him, made all the people look up to him, and depend upon him for everything was what resulted in the people making a god out of Moses and seeking for another god to replace him in his temporary absence.

 Let us now consider more lessons.

-Second, when God came down upon the Mount Sinai to speak directly with the children of Israel, the Scripture records that when the people witnessed the thunderings, the lightning flashes, the sound of the trumpet, and the mountain smoking; they trembled and stood afar off and they said to Moses, “You speak with us, and we will hear; but let not God speak with us, lest we die.”
+Second, when God came down upon Mount Sinai to speak directly with the children of Israel, the Scripture records that when the people witnessed the thundering, the lightning flashes, the sound of the trumpet, and the mountain smoking, they trembled and stood afar off, and they said to Moses, “You speak with us, and we will hear; but let not God speak with us, lest we die.”
 (Exo.
 20:18-19 NKJV).